rexj8/Corona-Remover/README.md

 # Corona-Remover
-An extension to stand out the word CORONA on every website
+An extension to highlight the word CORONA on every website